BilalNaseem1/Helsinki-Algorithms/README.md

-# Tietorakenteet ja algoritmit -kirja
+# Information structures and algorithms book

-Kurssikirja Helsingin yliopiston kurssille Tietorakenteet ja algoritmit
+Course book for the University of Helsinki course Information structures and algorithms

 https://www.cs.helsinki.fi/u/ahslaaks/tirakirja/

-Kirjan lisenssi on Creative Commons BY-NC-SA 4.0.
+The license of the book is Creative Commons BY-NC-SA 4.0.